www.medievalbookshop.co.uk

 about the unused bargains page

-This page addresses some of the questions that get asked about unused bargains.
-You can use the email link at the top of this page if you need any other information.
+This page looks at some of the questions that get asked about unused bargains.
+You can use the links at the top of this page if you need any other information.

 What are remainders?